rahi-lab/targettrack/README.md

 # Running demo for point annotations
 We guide you step-by-step through the demo:
 1. Download the sample `Harvard_184-15GT.h5` file from https://drive.google.com/drive/folders/1-El9nexOvwNGAJw6uFFENGY1DqQ7tvxH?usp=sharing, and move it to the data folder.
-This file is a difference of Gaussian filtered, rotated and centered movie of a freely moving worm in red/green.
-No non rigid image transformation was done.
-It has 15 ground truth annotated frames and 3002-15 frames with neural network predictions.
+This file is a difference of Gaussian(DoG) filtered, rotated and centered movie of a freely moving worm in red/green.
+No non rigid image transformation applied to the images.
+It has 15 ground truth annotated frames and 3002-15=2987 frames with neural network predictions.

 2. Open the sample file using `python3 gui_launcher.py data/184-15GT.h5`
   <p align="center">
   <img src="src/Images/start-point.png" width=600>